jarosales1029/Week-7-WordPress/README.md

   - [ ] Steps to recreate: Open terminal and type in the command: 'wpscan --url http://wpdistilery.vm --enumerate u' to find users.
 Then type in the command 'wpscan --url http://wpdistillery.vm --passwords /usr/share/wordlists/rockyou.txt --usernames admin' where after '--passwords' you will list your path to your wordlist and where after '--usernames' you will list the names you find after enumarting for them.
   - [ ] Affected source code:
     - https://null-byte.wonderhowto.com/how-to/gain-control-wordpress-by-exploiting-xml-rpc-0174864/
-2. Large File Upload Error XSS
+2. Large File Upload Error Cross-Site Scripting (XSS)
   - [ ] Summary: Able to XSS an alert with your message on it.
     - Vulnerability types: XSS
     - Tested in version: 4.2